-Note: The steering column flange is shown loose from

-the flexible coupling in both of the above mounting pictures.
-However, in order to remove the steering column from the car I do not think that it needs to be detached from the flexible coupling.
-For one thing I am quite sure that the steering column flange is too large to fit through the holes in support plates 1967 (1) or 1968 (A).
-Therefore my removal procedure detaches the steering column shaft directly from that flange (leaving the flange attached to the flexible coupling assembly.)
+Note: The steering column flange is shown loose from the flexible coupling in both of the above mounting pictures.
+However, I do not think that it needs to be detached from the flexible coupling in order to remove the steering column.
+Also, I am quite sure that the steering column flange is too large to fit through the holes in support plates 1967 (1) or 1968 (A).
+Therefore my removal procedure calls for detaching the steering column shaft directly from that flange (leaving the flange attached to the flexible coupling assembly.)

 Unfasten the three vertical bolts & washers 1967 (8 & 9) or bolts 1968 (H) that hold the column up into the dash.
 NEVER just remove the three vertical main mounting bolts that hold the steering column up into the dash and let the column "hang" by the attachments at the flexible coupling and the plates and fasteners on the lower dash panel.
-Letting the column "hang" in that manner puts very high loads on the steering column jacket and the lower bearing.

-Now pull the column straight back, disconnecting the column shaft from the steering column flange.
+Pull the column straight back, disconnecting the column shaft from the steering column flange.